 P.C.
 Verrone is a playwright, novelist, theatrical artist, and storyteller born and raised in Los Angeles, California.
 He graduated from Harvard University in 2018.
 His short plays include Eve and The Son Also Rises (Blank Theater's Young Playwrights Festival), The Tamale Man and Slow Your Roll (Native Voices Short Play Festival).
-His full-length plays include Calamus (The Custom Made Theater Co.’s Undiscovered Works), Crocodile Day (Urbanite Theater, AlterTheatre’s Arts Learning Project), and Bad Medicine (Native Voices Festival of New Plays).
-His four-part series A Queer History of American Food, which explores LGBTQ+ history through iconic American dishes, was produced by Center Theatre Group's Digital Stage in 2021 and is available on their Community Stories website.
+His full-length plays include Calamus (The Custom Made Theater Co.’s Undiscovered Works), Crocodile Day (Urbanite Theater, AlterTheatre’s Arts Learning Project), and Bad Medicine (Native Voices Festival of New Plays, La Jolla Playhouse, Primary Stages).

 His writing has garnered numerous awards, including First Place in Flash Fiction in the 2021 Bridport Prize and Finalist placements in American Blues Theatre’s Blue Ink Award, the Yale Young Storytellers Competition, and B Street Theater’s New Comedies Festival.
 His novel was selected as the winner of the Black Creatives Fund Revisions Workshop, a collaboration between We Need Diverse Books and Penguin Random House.

-He is currently a 2021-22 Many Voices Fellow at the Playwrights’ Center and the inaugural Generation Now Fellow with Children’s Theatre Company and the Generation Now partnership of theatres.
+He was a 2021-22 Many Voices Fellow at the Playwrights’ Center and the inaugural Generation Now Fellow with Children’s Theatre Company and the Generation Now partnership of theatres.

-When he isn't writing, he enjoys supporting local drag artists, exploring nature, and baking with his fiancé.
+When he isn't writing, he enjoys supporting local drag artists, exploring nature, and baking with his husband.

 CROCODILE DAY, my Native reimagining of Peter Pan, was published by Playscripts and is now available to purchase and license.